TheWhiteFluid/Obsidian_Cyber/Obisdian_vault/TryHackMe/Security Enginner/IDS.md

 - Signature (or rule) based IDS will apply a large rule set to search one or more data sources for suspicious activity whereas
 - Anomaly-based(behaviour) IDS establish what is considered normal activity and then raise alerts when an activity that does not fit the baseline is detected.

-Either way, once an incident is detected, the IDS will generate an alert and will then forward it further up the security chain to log aggregation or data visualisation platforms like [Graylog](https://www.graylog.org/products/open-source) or the [ELK Stack](https://www.elastic.co/what-is/elk-stack).
+Either way, once an incident is detected, the IDS will generate an alert and will then forward it further up the security chain to log aggregation or data visualization platforms like [Graylog](https://www.graylog.org/products/open-source) or the [ELK Stack](https://www.elastic.co/what-is/elk-stack).
 Some IDS may also feature some form of intrusion prevention technology and may automatically respond to the incident.

 Examples:
 -  [Suricata](https://suricata.io/), a network-based IDS (NIDS)